Selling Your Home in California: Legal Aspects You Need to Know

 How Can You Address Price Negotiations?

-WPrice is very important when selling a house with asbestos, especially in California.
+Price is very important when selling a house with asbestos, especially in California.
 They might be worried about the health risks and the cost of getting rid of asbestos.
 Know what’s going on in the real estate market.
-Prices for homes in California can change a lot, so make sure your price is in line with what others are offering.
+Prices for homes in California can change a lot, so make sure your price aligns with what others are offering.
 Say what you think about asbestos.
 Being honest with people helps build trust and lets potential buyers know what to expect.
 You could offer perks like paying some of the moving costs.
 This could make your home more appealing compared to others that look like it.

 What Are the Buyer’s Options and Rights?